Ferris-Labs/site-draft/content/en/docs/User Guide/UI_generator.md

 linkTitle: "UI Generator"
 weight: -14
 description: >-
-  Overview and "How to" generate UIs in a simplified and automated approach.
+  How to generate UIs in a simplified and automated approach.
 ---

-The UI Generator has the ability to facilitate and automate manual processes in order to define step by step what has to be done.
-Based on definition of models, views and interfaces within the code, the generator will create UI automatically considering the configuration of modules as well.
+The UI Generator has the ability to facilitate and automate manual parameter based processes to define step by step flows or pipelines.
+Based on definition of models, views and interfaces within the code, the generator will create UIs automatically considering the configuration of modules as well.

 Another script which has the ability to generate  UIs will be added to the package already created previously "Test Package with Scripts".
 This process will work as follows:

-1. Click on Executions -> Packages to open the list of packages
+1. Click on *Executions -> Packages* to open the list of packages

 2. Click on the edit icon to open the package/execution details

    ![](/images/edit_package.png)

-3. Click on "+Add More Scripts"
+3. Click on "*+Add More Scripts"*

-4. Click on "Choose file" to add the "parameters.json" file
+4. Click on *"Choose file"* to add the *"parameters.json"* file

-5. Click on "Save"
+5. Click on *"Save"*

 ![](/images/add_parametersjson_script.png)

 **Note that the "parameters.json" file describes which parameters a user can input while executing the package.
-These parameters can be adapted to any use case.**
+These parameters can be adapted to any use case and script and can for example replace command line parameters if the script in question supports such parameters.**

 ##### parameters.json script

-The parameters.json file contains a JSON definition of fields that will be rendered and presented to user on manual run of package execution in order to gather parameters needed for running package execution.
-This way, same package can be easily reused by sending different parameter values to the same package.
+The *parameters.json* file contains a JSON definition of fields that will be rendered and presented to user upon manually triggering a package execution in order to gather the parameter values for running the package.
+This way, same package can be easily adapted and reused by different scenarios or environments simply by sending different parameter values to the same package.

 ```json
 {